Gravity in ORT#

 fig.show()

-Light grazing a mass is deflected by two equal contributions:
+Light grazing a mass is deflected.
+The deflection comes from two effects:

 The total deflection angle: